- About the Daniels Fund

 - » Location and map

 Investor & Former Cable Television Executive

-In 1980, Tom resigned from Price Waterhouse to become chief financial officer at Daniels & Associates in Denver.
+In 1980, Tom left Price Waterhouse to become chief financial officer at Daniels & Associates (D&A) in Denver.
 D&A was the oldest and largest telecommunications brokerage, consulting, and service firm in America.
-It also became one of the top 20 multi-system operators (MSO's) in the cable industry.
+It also became one of the top 20 multisystem operators (MSOs) in the cable industry.
 In 1981, he was named president and chief operating officer of Daniels & Associates and all related entities.
 In that capacity, Tom was responsible for the daily administration and management of all Daniels divisions including brokerage, investment banking, cable system operations, and paging communications.
-His involvement in large acquisitions and syndications included a lead role representing a consortium of the five major cable companies that acquired all cable operations owned by Westinghouse (now Group W) in a multi-billion dollar transaction.
+His involvement in large acquisitions and syndications included a lead role representing a consortium of the five major cable companies that acquired all cable operations then-owned by Westinghouse (now Group W) in a multibillion dollar transaction.

-While at Price Waterhouse, Tom built a reputation as a top expert in mergers and acquisitions, corporate reorganization, and partnership taxation.
-During his years as a CPA in Washington, Oregon, and Colorado, Tom was an active member of various organizations related to the accounting and tax professions.
+Tom built a reputation as a top expert in mergers and acquisitions, corporate reorganization, and partnership taxation while at Price Waterhouse.
+During his years as a CPA in Seattle, Portland, and Denver, Tom was an active member of various organizations related to the accounting and tax professions.

 Tom was involved in various cable programming startups while at Daniels, including the formation of the country’s largest regional cable TV sports network in Los Angeles.
-In 1988, he coordinated the sale of Daniels' multi-system cable operating company to United Artists for well over $200 million.
+In 1988, he coordinated the sale of Daniels' multisystem cable operating company to United Artists.
 Following that sale, Tom and his family returned to the Pacific northwest where he has invested in real estate, operating companies, and venture capital firms.
-Currently, he serves on the board of Centennial Holdings LLC, the managing partner of Centennial Funds located in Denver.
+Currently, Tom serves on the board of Centennial Holdings LLC, the managing partner of Centennial Funds located in Denver.